pelya/xserver-xsdl/miext/rootless/README.txt

         The following compile-time options are defined in rootlessConfig.h:

-      o ROOTLESS_GLOBAL_COORDS: This option controls the way that frame coordinates are passed to the rootless implementation.
-If false, the coordinates are passed per screen relative to the origin of the screen the frame is currently on.
-Some implementations may prefer to work in a single global coordinate space that spans all screens.
-If this option is true, the coordinates are passed after adding the coordinates of the screen origin and an overall offset of (rootlessGlobalOffsetX, rootlessGlobalOffsetY).

       o ROOTLESS_PROTECT_ALPHA: By default for a color bit depth of 24 and 32 bits per pixel, fb will overwrite the "unused" 8 bits to optimize drawing speed.
 If this is true, the alpha channel of frames is